 Geographic information Systems are widely-used indispensable tools for governance, commerce, and environmental and social science in Ireland and world-wide.
 Over the next few years it is forecast that the area of GIS will grow rapidly.
 This will lead to the need for highly qualified professionals in all areas of the geospatial industry.
 The MSc programme in Geographic Information Science presents an opportunity to develop and build on your previous learning and to deepen your understanding and knowledge of essential principles, practices and applications of geospatial technologies.

-This is a conversion programme to enable graduates of a related discipline or current practitioners in the geospatial or related industry to acquire a qualification in Geographic Information Science at Masters Level.
-The programme is delivered within Spatial Information Sciences in the School of Surveying and Construction Management in DIT Bolton Street.
+This is a conversion course to enable graduates of a related discipline or current practitioners in the geospatial or related industry to acquire a qualification in Geographic Information Science at Masters Level.
+The programme is delivered within Spatial Information Sciences in the School of Surveying and Construction Management in TU Dublin Bolton Street.
 A maximum intake of 20 students is planned from different disciplines and backgrounds.

 It is an exciting and challenging time for the geospatial industry and also a time of opportunity.
 Government has recognised the value and benefit in promoting Ireland as a smart economy and developing the expertise and technology to manage and exploit new sources of information and technologies.
 Development of such technologies requires highly skilled graduates with both strong computing and spatial analysis skills.